 (b) the Commissioner directs the employer in writing to use the continuous recording method.

-36. Selecting a continuous recording period
+36. Continuous recording period, selecting

 (1) A continuous recording period is a period of at least 12 consecutive weeks nominated by the employer during which —

 (a) the vehicle is or will be used for business journeys of the frequency and length that can reasonably be expected to be made by the vehicle during any similar period within the next 5 years; and